October 12, 2018

-**update.. it went up to literally over a million monthly viewers WHAT THE HECK!! (…and then it went back down again when I stopped spending so much time on it… lol!! but still so cool)!!
+**update.. it went up to literally over a million monthly viewers WHAT THE HECK!! (…and then it goes back down when I stop spending so much time on it… lol!! but still so cool)!!

 here’s a little vid for all of you visual learners!!
 Special thanks to @megNgamez for being our “clean up” example!! ;))